rule

 Canto 11

-(28-32) S'rî Uddhava said: 'How many types of don'ts [yama] or does [niyama] does one speak of, o Subduer of the Enemy, what is equilibrium, what is self-control, dear Krishna, what is tolerance and what is constancy, my Lord?
-What is charity, what is penance, heroism, what does one say about reality and truth, what is renunciation and wealth, what is desirable, a sacrifice and what is religious financial compensation?
-What do You think is the strength of a person, o Fortunate One, the opulence and gain, o Kes'vava, what is education, modesty, what is superior, what is beauty and what is happiness and also unhappiness?
-Who is learned, who is a fool, what is the real path and what the false path, what is heaven and what is hell and who do you say is a friend and what is home?
-Who is wealthy, who is poor, who a miser and who is a controller; please speak to me about these matters as also about the opposite qualities, o Lord of the Truthful.
+(28-32) S'rī Uddhava said: 'How many types of restrictions [yama] and regular duties [niyama] does one speak of, oh Subduer of the Enemy, what is equilibrium, what is self-control, dear Kṛṣṇa, what is tolerance and what is constancy, my Lord?
+What is charity and what is penance, what is heroism, what does one say about reality and truth, what is renunciation and wealth, what is desirable, what a sacrifice and what is religious remuneration?
+What do you think is the strength of a person, oh Fortunate One, what is opulence and gain, oh Kes'ava, what is education, what is modesty, what is superior, what is beauty and what is happiness as also unhappiness?
+Who is learned, who is a fool, what is the real path and what is the false path, what is heaven and what is hell, and who do You say is a friend and what is home?
+Who is wealthy, who is poor, who is a wretch and who is a controller; please speak to me about these matters as also about the opposite qualities, oh Lord of the Truthful Souls.'

 next